Enabling Exchange Scheduling in single-use VMRs

 Enabling the use of single-use VMRs within your VMR Scheduling for Exchange service involves the following steps:

-1. Configuring Microsoft Exchange on-premises or Configuring Office 365 with a service account and equipment resource.
+1. Configuring Microsoft Exchange on-premises or Configuring Office 365 with an equipment resource and either a service account or app registration, and enabling the use of application impersonation.

 This step is required if you wish to enable single-use VMRs.
 It is not required if you are only enabling personal VMRs in your deployment.